Work Opportunity Tax Credit Program (WOTC)

 How may assistance be used?

-States are to use these formula grants for: accepting WOTC applications from employers; determining eligibility of individuals as members of the target groups; issuing employer certifications or denials; developing working agreements with partner agencies in American Job Centers (also called One-Stop Career Centers) or other State agencies to verify or document eligibility of new hires, including issuing Conditional Certifications; and coordinating efforts to promote WOTC with employers, job seekers and other Workforce innovation and Opportunity Act (WIOA) partners.
-The Federal government provides general direction, funding, and oversight to the states.
+States are to use these formula grants to administer the WOTC in accordance with the grantee requirements outlined in the WOTC statement of work.
+Required activities include: accepting WOTC applications from employers; determining eligibility of individuals as members of targeted groups; issuing employer certifications or denials; developing working agreements with partner agencies in American Job Centers (also called One-Stop Career Centers) or other State agencies to verify or document eligibility of new hires, including issuing Conditional Certifications; and coordinating efforts to promote WOTC with employers, job seekers and other Workforce Innovation and Opportunity Act (WIOA) partners.
+ETA develops procedural guidance and program technical assistance, awards funding to states, and provides general administrative oversight to the states.
+See above for additional information.

 What are the requirements after being awarded this opportunity?